 Vertex Shader

-A Vertex Shader lets you create different effects by moving your objects’ vertices in the scene, such as: waves, distortion around force fields (such as black holes), melting, flags movement, grass movement if the player steps on it and way more!
+A Vertex Shader is the part of a shader that runs on every vertex of your mesh and controls where each point is drawn in the scene.
+It executes before the Pixel/Fragment Shader, and you can use it to create effects like waves, distortion around force fields (such as black holes), melting, flags movement, grass movement if the player steps on it and way more!

-I’ll cover those effects (and others) one by one in future tutorials (stay tuned!); now it’s time to cover the basis.
+I'll cover those effects (and others) one by one in future tutorials (stay tuned!); now it's time to cover the basics.

-Shaders work all in a similar way and are made mostly by two sections, a “Vertex Shader” and a “Pixel Shader“.
+Shaders work all in a similar way and are made mostly by 2 main sections: a "Vertex Shader" and a "Pixel Shader".

 Sections are mostly called Shaders too, which could be misleading and confusing...but that's it.